numbas/editor/docs/question/reference.rst

    The CSS preamble allows you to style certain portions of your question, without relying on a custom exam :ref:`theme <themes>`.

-The code written in the :guilabel:`Javascript` preamble is executed when the question is generated, just before the question's variables are calculated.
+The code written in the :guilabel:`JavaScript` preamble is executed when the question is generated, just before the question's variables are calculated.
-The Javascript preamble can access the question's properties through the `question` variable.
+The JavaScript preamble can access the question's properties through the `question` variable.
-You can see an example of the Javascript preamble in use at https://numbas.mathcentre.ac.uk/question/2705/jsxgraph-test-preamble-version/.
+You can see an example of the JavaScript preamble in use at https://numbas.mathcentre.ac.uk/question/2705/jsxgraph-test-preamble-version/.

 You can see what functions are available in JavaScript at `the Numbas code documentation <http://numbas.github.io/Numbas>`_.